Back To Top

 In today’s technology-centric world, almost all companies depend on technology to help run their businesses.
 So, it comes to no surprise that employers look for some level of computer literacy when hiring.

 Computer literacy does not mean you need to know how to write programs or master every software that exists.
 You just need to know the basics—like sending and receiving emails, opening and saving a file, and using a word processing program.
-A computer literate person is comfortable enough around computers, rather than feeling fearful or anxious.
+A computer-literate person is comfortable enough around computers, rather than feeling fearful or anxious.

 Below are some of the most essential computer skills that every employee should have.